808-cowbell/my-dotfiles/README.md

 The ``i3status`` folder contains settings for i3status to be moved to ``~/.config/``.

 The ``neofetch`` folder contains my custom settings for neofetch to be moved to ``~/.config/``.

+The ``xbps.d`` folder contains the XBPS mirrors that work best for me where I live.
+These should be moved to the corresponding ``/etc/xbps.d`` folder.